roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Next to me, my horny but shaken wife responded coldly, without remorse or hint of doubt.
 "Nope."
 She just sat back, watching nothing in particular as we drove along, but avoiding eye contact with me.
 Her next six words explained everything about her mood.
 "Because you like her too much."

  Well, I'll tell you this -- my wife knows me well, she was totally right about that.
-Report_Story #1